What is the difference between a grade slab and a structural slab?

 Why Choose a Structural Slab for Multi-Story Buildings?

 A structural slab is ideal for multi-story buildings due to its ability to bear heavy loads.
-It supports multiple floors, provides rigidity, and ensures that the structure can withstand various stresses and loads.
+It supports multiple floors, provides rigidity, and ensures that the structure can withstand various stresses, including those from wind, vibrations, and even seismic activity.
+Structural slabs also offer the necessary support for elevators, plumbing, and HVAC systems commonly found in commercial buildings.

 Do You Know?

 Structural slabs often incorporate post-tensioning, which involves tightening steel tendons after the concrete has set.
-This process boosts the slab’s strength and allows it to span longer distances!
+This process boosts the slab’s strength and allows it to span longer distances without needing additional support beams!

 What Are the Load Capacities of Grade Slabs and Structural Slabs?